Pinegrow/PGWPBootstrap4StarterTheme/README.md

 # How-to use the WordPress Starter Theme 2

-The process is fairly simple: Just pull the project on your computer (using a Git client or by downloading the zip file) and start tweaking the files (layout, css, more wordpress actions ...) as per your needs using Pinegrow PRO/WP.
-Export your theme!
+The process is fairly simple: Just pull the project on your computer (using a Git client or by downloading the zip file) and start tweaking the files (layout, css, more wordpress actions ...) as per your needs & liking using Pinegrow PRO/WP and ... export your theme!

 More details & pro tips coming soon.